samme90s/samme90s/server-setup.md

 Head over to **[nodejs-downloads](https://nodejs.org/en/download/)** scroll down and select "_Installing Node.js via package manager_".
 Select Ubuntu and follow the instructions that are given.

+Distributions for Ubunty and Debian can be found here: **[nodesource-distributions](https://github.com/nodesource/distributions)** (suggest using a bash terminal that allows the script to be entered properly).
+The script command should install both node and npm.

 Check if installation was successful by using the commands.

 - `node -v`
 - `npm -v`

 ## NGINX

+IMPORTANT!
+Only edit the `sites-enabled` default file.
+Set the new application location outside the `default` block found inside the file.

 **Commands**